-The capacity analysis was substantially completed by May 2020.
-Its preliminary results show that the county has the zoning capacity to support an additional 100,000 units beyond what currently exists and what is in the approved development pipeline.
+The capacity analysis was substantially completed by July 2020.
+Its preliminary results show that the county has the zoning capacity to support an estimated 80,000 additionalunits beyond what currently exists and what is in the approved development pipeline.
 The capacity is largely concentrated along Metro's Red Line and in the I-270 corridor.

+APPENDIX E

-Appendix E. Ten-Year Employment Forecast and Key Employment Factors
+Ten-Year Employment Forecast and Key Employment Factors